Mjz86/String/README.md

-While I haven't made that part in the library, we can easily support Unicode or any other encoding just by using one of the 8 states of encoding flags (if they were too small, we could use 2 bits ( `is_sso` and the reserved bit) to add support for 32 separate encodings, but I don't see any reason for supporting more than 8 encodings at the same time).
+While I haven't made that part in the library, we can easily support Unicode or any other encoding just by using one of the 8 states of encoding flags (if they were too small, we could use 1 bits ( `is_sso` ) to add support for 16 separate encodings, but I don't see any reason for supporting more than 8 encodings at the same time).
 Strings with different encodings may not interact; if they do, that's an error and will throw if you allow it.